-Mathias Winther Madsen (Micropsi Industries GmbH), Nikhil Maddirala and Johannes Emmerich, Descartes and the History of Meditation in the West of knowledge.
-This raises the question of what kind of text Descartes himself thought he was writing, and how an appreciation of relevant genre conventions should inform our reading of the book.
+Mathias Winther Madsen (Micropsi Industries GmbH), Nikhil Maddirala and Johannes Emerich, Descartes and the History of Meditation in the West

 Under the usual modern interpretation, Descartes' Meditations on First Philosophy is read as an epistemological tract investigating the unreliability of sensory perception.
 In many philosophy courses worldwide, it is thus held up as an early exemplar of rational, systematic philosophy of knowledge.